bookofproofs/bookofproofs.github.io/_sources/history/20th-century/menger.md

 **Karl Menger** was an Austrian-American mathematician who worked on algebras, geometries, curve and dimension theory.
 He also contributed to game theory and social sciences.

 ### Mathematical Profile (Excerpt):
-* Karl's mother was Hermine Andermann (1869-1924), a journalist, author and musician.
-* When their only child Karl (the subject of this biography) was born in 1902 this was seen as unacceptable by the Viennese social conventions and Carl was forced to withdraw from public life.
-* Carl applied to Emperor Franz Joseph of Austria to have his son Karl made legitimate and his request was eventually granted.
 * Twenty-five years earlier, Carl Menger had given Franz Joseph a three month course on economics.
 * Karl Menger attended the Döblinger Gymnasium in Vienna (1913-1920) where two of his fellow students were Wolfgang Pauli and Richard Kuhn (1900-1967).
 * One of the students in Menger's class was Heinrich Schnitzler (1902-1982) who went on to become an actor and film director.
-* Heinrich Schnitzler was the son of the famous author Arthur Schnitzler (1862-1931) and, at this stage, Menger had ideas of writing dramas.
 * After Menger graduated from the Döblinger Gymnasium, he entered the University of Vienna in 1920 to study physics.
 * At the University of Vienna, Menger attended physics lectures by the theoretical physicist Hans Thirring (1888-1976) who had made significant contributions to the theory of general relativity.
 * However Hans Hahn became a lecturer in Vienna in March 1921 and Menger attended a course he gave on What's new concerning the concept of a curve.